steffenvv/safetype/README.md

     phones: [{ phoneNumber: "123", phoneType: "Mobile" }]
 };

-aPerson.validate(p); /* Throws if p is not a Person */
+aPerson.validate(p); /* Throws if p is not a Person. */

 const q = JSON.parse(JSON.stringify(p));

 if (aPerson.isValid(q)) {
-    /* Validates that q is a Person and narrows its type from any to Person */ console.log(`Hello, ${q.name}`);
+    /* Validates that q is a Person and narrows its type from any to Person. */ console.log(`Hello, ${q.name}`);
 }
 ```